tvjames/kendo-docs/api/wrappers/jsp/chart/seriesitem-markers.md

 ### background `String`

-The background color of the current series markers.
+The background color of the series markers.

 #### Example
     <kendo:chart-seriesItem-markers background="background">